 We are delighted to announce our next guest for the Sports Sphere Webinar Series brought to you by Pro-Noctis.

-On Wednesday 27th May at 3pm we will joined by Lizzy Yarnold OBE.
+On Wednesday 27th May at 3 pm we will be joined by Lizzy Yarnold OBE.

 Lizzy Yarnold OBE cemented her place in sporting history after winning every major title in her sport of skeleton in just 407 days.
 Lizzy won her first World Championship gold medal at the 2015 event in Winterberg, Germany (with two track records) to add to her Grand Slam collection of the Olympic and European titles and the overall World Cup title in the 2013/2014.